 - Muscle mass % of weight – should be increasing

 - Fat mass % of weight – should be decreasing

 - Water % of weight – I feel good when this is between 53 & 54%

 - Upper and lower waist in “s – I want these to decrease.

-Upper waist is on the tyre where the gentleman wears his trousers.
-Lower waist is below the tyre where Generation Y wear their trousers (and I stress not where the common folk let their jeans hang low).
+The upper waist is on the tyre where the gentleman wears his trousers.
+The lower waist is below the tyre where Generation Y wear their trousers (and I stress not where the common folk let their jeans hang low).

 6. If we diet, we need to stick to the rules, period.

 As soon as we break the rules, it is very likely that the processes our diet relies on will be broken too.
 So if you are on a calorie-restricted diet, don’t break the restriction.
 If you are on a low-fat diet, don’t eat too much fat.
 If you are a low carb diet, don’t eat the carbs.
 Pick one diet and stick to the rules.